XaviFelix/CS2520_project/README.md

 # CS2520_project: Flash Card Program (Nebula)

 ## Overview
-This repository contains the code for my flashcard program.
+This repository contains the code for my flashcard program named `Nebula`.
 This project aims to explore the nuances behind the PyQt6 library.
 A library focused on building graphical user interfaces via Python.
 By combining fundamental princicples behind widgets, layouts and signals I was able to create a basic flashcard program as not only a project for learning, but as a tool for personal use.